 - What type of sealer was used – penetrating or topical, water-based or acrylic-based?

 - What is the name of the sealer to determine if they used a commercial professional sealer which lasts longer or an off-the-shelf sealer accessible to the everyday consumer which requires yearly re-applications?

 - How often should you re-apply the sealer to protect your marble or granite counter top investment?

-Any stone installation is better protected by going one step further by having a chemical sealant applied to the surface to create that impermeable barrier that will protect against organic stains.
+Any stone installation is better protected by having a chemical sealant applied to the surface to create that impermeable barrier that will protect against most organic stains.

-Most often, we recommend a “professional” water-based commercial sealer that protects the surface, does not alter the finish or look and still allows the stone to breathe.
+Most often, we recommend a “professional” water-based commercial sealer that protects the surface; does not alter the finish or look; and still allows the stone to breathe.
 However, different sealers may be recommended depending on the use, type of stone, and the desired outcome.
-Most sealant manufacturers require a minimum two-coat application, so the more informed you are, the better protected you will be.
+Most sealant manufacturers require a minimum of two coats, so the more informed you are, the better protected you will be.

 MARBLEMaster has tested many commercial sealers on the market and is a certified sealant applicator.
-Our services include stain removal, technical assessments and reports, surface restoration, polishing and, of course, professional sealant application.
+Our services include stain removal, technical assessments and reports, surface restoration, polishing and, professional sealant applications.